 - POPL camera-ready deadline will be paper specific, but for papers submitting artifacts it is expected not to be before Wednesday, 14 November 2018 (AoE)

-For submitting your artifact, please submit the abstract and PDF of your conditionally accepted POPL 2019 paper, as well as topics, conflicts, and any “bidding instructions” for the potential reviewers.
+For submitting your artifact, please enter the title, abstract, and PDF of your (conditionally) accepted POPL 2019 paper, as well as topics, conflicts, and any “bidding instructions” for the potential reviewers.
 Additionally, please provide a stable URL or if that is not possible upload an archive of your artifact.
-You will no longer be able to change these after the artifact submission deadline.
+You will no longer be able to change these after the artifact submission deadline, with the exception of fixing or improving the content at the other end of the stable URL in response to reviewer feedback.

 Artifact Submission Guidelines